Lafayette Elementary School Programs

 PTA is a strong supporter of the arts.
 National PTA provides one of the few programs for students that extends from elementary school, all the way through high school.
 LES PTA hosts a school-wide Reflections art contest each year.
 The winners move on to state and national competition.

-Meets Wednesday mornings for a set number of times.
+Meet Friday mornings for a set number of times.
 Kids must be accompanied by adults.
 Laps are tracked and awards are given out.
 Fun way to start off the morning and meet our LES community!
-Get details and sign up.

 Both Boy and Girls Scout programs are available for LES students wishing to participate.
 Some meetings are held on campus after school.